-As mentioned above, you could pay less than $10 or more than $100 for a wine aerator.
-Here’s a look at what to expect in each price bracket.
+You could pay less than $10 or more than $100 for a wine aerator.
+Take a look at what to expect in each price bracket.

 It’s surprising what you can get for this low price.
 In the middle of this range, around the $5.99 mark, you can pick up an aerator that does a decent job of gently mixing air into wine.
 In this segment, most options only do glass-by-glass aeration.